-BMO Harris Bank N.A. (the ‘Bank’) has been appointed by DriveWealth to be the intermediary and depository bank to hold collateral and comply with the collateral administrator’s instructions.
+BMO Harris Bank N.A. (the Bank) has been appointed by DriveWealth to be the intermediary and depository bank to hold collateral and comply with the collateral administrator’s instructions.
 The Bank will act as the custodian for the collateral by receiving it and holding it in a bank account.
-It will keep the collateral assets safe and they may be invested.

-17a-4, llc, has been appointed by DriveWealth to act as administrator of the collateral as agent for you (Collateral Administrator).
-The Collateral Administrator holds a first priority security interest in the collateral for your benefit.
+17a-4, LLC (the Collateral Administrator) has been appointed by DriveWealth to act as administrator of the collateral as agent for you .
+The Collateral Administrator holds a first priority security interest in the collateral for your benefit (this means you have a first claim, over other creditors, to the collateral if the Bank goes out of business).
 Amongst other things, the Collateral Administrator will:

 monitor the collateral held by the Bank and maintain a ledger reflecting the amount of collateral attributable to each lender participating in Stock Lending via Stake;